RhyanRodriguez3/RhyanRodriguez3/README.md

 # 👋🏽Hi.
 I'm <ins>your data janitor</ins>.
 <br >

-Da-ta-Jan·i·tor 🔊: A data storytelling machine.
+Da-ta Jan·i·tor 🔊: A data storytelling machine.
 > *"He's a data janitor, was almost FANG ready but we got him at a steal."* - VP at UCLA Medical Center
 <br >